-Electric vehicle charging in and around Nottinghamshire
+Electric vehicle (EV) charging in and around Nottinghamshire

-The D2N2 electric vehicle charging network (Go Ultra Low programme)
+The D2N2 electric vehicle charging network

-Nottinghamshire County Council, in partnership with Nottingham City, Derbyshire County and Derby City Councils were awarded funding from the Office of Low Emission vehicles (OLEV) to help deliver a number of initiatives to promote and encourage ultra-low emission vehicles through the Go Ultra Low (GUL) programme.
+Nottinghamshire County Council (NCC), in partnership with Nottingham City (lead authority for this programme), Derbyshire County and Derby City Councils were awarded funding from the Office of Low Emission vehicles (OLEV) to help deliver a number of initiatives to promote and encourage ultra-low emission vehicles through the Go Ultra Low (GUL) programme.